dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 } catch (NullPointerException exception) {
   workbench.showErrorDialog(
      "Button click failed!",
-     "During the click of this button, something went + horribly wrong.
-Please forward the content below + to anyone but the WorkbenchFX developers to track + down the issue:",
+     "During the click of this button, something went" + "horribly wrong.
+Please forward the content below" + "to anyone but the WorkbenchFX developers to" + "track down the issue:",
+     exception
-     exception // Could also be just a String buttonType -> { // Proceed and validate the result }
+     buttonType -> { // Proceed and validate the result }
   );
 }</td>